FAlmeida-switch/devops-24-25-1241906/CA1/README.md

 it is widely used among IT and other types of companies worldwide.
 I began by preparing my workspace with some changes on files and updating the different utilized versions of Java and Gradle and organizing each component (tests and sources) of the project.
-After creating multiple issues on GitHub with the main proposed objectives I proceeded to create tasks, test them and creating a unit test, and it was an enlightening experience utilizing Gradle.
+After creating multiple issues on GitHub with the main proposed objectives I proceeded to create a unit test for one the classes and also creating tasks in Gradle, testing and running them with positive results.
+Overall, it was an engaging experience that enhanced my understanding of the Gradle build tool.